MooersLab/ofat4xtals/README.md

 The treatments within the replicas are randomly assigned.
 Each of those experiments is treated as an independent experiment, so there is no randomization across the experiments.
-This latter feature eases the setting up of the crystallization solutions within a 05 experiment because only the volume of one factor and the volume of the water are being varied.
+This latter feature eases the setting up of the crystallization solutions within a OFAT experiment because only the volume of one factor and the volume of the water vary.

 The protocol for re-randomization of the treatment is as follows: